rockbeenorth/colorize/README.md

 I call them layers instead of swatches or tones, because it doesn't matter which color they are, they can be used for a layered intefaces.

+## Next steps

+I want to update this thing one day:

+- Build a public API
+- Build a Figma plugin
+- Build a better demo stand (generate palettes for a given hue instead of random, return readable tokens + JSON copy-paste)

 ## Requirements

 Python 3.7 and higher (using a lot of f-strings).